elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/socket_authentication.md

 features.
 That means we could coneivably have dozens of users all playing a game at the same time, and the scores would all be tracked in real-time.

-In the next chapter, we're going to put some finishing touches on our platform application.
+In the next chapter, we'll go over some of the features that didn't make it into the v1 release for this book.
+Readers are encouraged to tinker with the foundation we've set, and there's plenty of room to create new features!